lifeanddoodles/JavaScript30/02 - JS and CSS Clock/README.md

-# 01 - JavaScript Drum Kit
+# 02 - JS and CSS Clock

 ## Requirements
 * Add .playing class that triggers animation for the keys':